joshjohanning/joshjohanning.github.io/_posts/2023-03-13-deprecated-github-actions-commands.md

 > Warning: The `set-output` command is deprecated and will be disabled soon.
 Please upgrade to using Environment Files.
 For more information see: [https://github.blog/changelog/2022-10-11-github-actions-deprecating-save-state-and-set-output-commands/](https://github.blog/changelog/2022-10-11-github-actions-deprecating-save-state-and-set-output-commands/)
 {: .prompt-warning }

-GitHub is disabling the `set-output` and `save-state` commands in GitHub Actions on May 31, 2023, so it's crunch time in ensuring your workflows are updated to use the new command syntax.
+~~GitHub is disabling the `set-output` and `save-state` commands in GitHub Actions on May 31, 2023, so it's crunch time in ensuring your workflows are updated to use the new command syntax.~~ The [changelog post](https://github.blog/changelog/2022-10-11-github-actions-deprecating-save-state-and-set-output-commands/) has been updated to note that telemetry shows that there is still high usage of the deprecated workflow commands and they won't be disabled just yet.

 For actions that you are authoring, the fix is relatively simply.

 Old: